 7. Granny Squares

-These knitted pieces—squares, obviously—are laid out in a pattern (or not) and then knit together to form the final product, generally a quilt or a handbag.
+These crocheted pieces—squares, obviously—are laid out in a pattern (or not) and then crocheted together to form the final product, generally a quilt or a handbag.
 But these are definitely not your granny’s squares!
 Today’s take on the old craft is bold and goes beyond an accessory.
 For example, Ashley Lee Zhong of Snapdragon Brand took a common modern look of leggings and some platforms and somehow went back in time and back to the future all at once.

 If just the word “needlepoint” conjures a vision of Jo and the rest of the Little Women huddled together, passing the time, take a spin around Instagram.
 Yes, you will find some of some of the old-school designs, school samplers, and maybe a few toadstools from the ‘70s, but today’s crafters manage to go all out and still keep the overall vibe of the craft recognizable.
 You can find needlepoint on pillows and purses with designs ranging from cute animals to edgy anime.
 There really is a design for everyone.